 The cleaning solution is applied with the use of a large spray bottle.
 Alternatively, it can be sprayed onto the carpet by the bonnet machine.
 The solution may be a foaming shampoo, an encapsulating compound, a carbonated cleaner or any other detergent that’s industry approved and tested.
 Adding a citrus extraction to the cleaning solutions will break down the grease molecules more easily.

 After the cleaning solution has been applied, the floor is gently buffed and scrubbed with an oscillating brush.
 For better results, the cleaning pad may be sprayed or soaked into the cleaning solution.

-The vacuum wash method is a lighter version of steam cleaning that’s used mainly for low traffic carpet areas.
+The vacuum wash method is a lighter version of steam cleaning used mainly for low traffic carpet areas.

 The process: This cleaning machine injects water into the carpet and immediately vacuums it out.
 The vacuum wash allows water to penetrate about half an inch into the fabric.
 The quick water absorption reduces the drying time.
-This carpet cleaning method doesn’t require any cleaning products so it won’t leave a detergent residue upon drying up.
+This carpet cleaning method doesn’t require any cleaning products, so it won’t leave a detergent residue upon drying up.